istio/istio.io/content/help/faq/security/k8s-health-checks.md

 weight: 50
 ---

-If mutual TLS is enabled, http and tcp health checks from the kubelet will not work since the kubelet does not have Istio-issued certificates.
+If mutual TLS is enabled, HTTP and TCP health checks from the kubelet will not work without modification, since the kubelet does not have Istio-issued certificates.

 As of the Istio 1.1 release, we have several options to solve this issue.